 Terme del Faro (lighthouse): (left-above) view from the south; (left-below) "bar counter" of a tavern inside the baths; (right) detached floor mosaics with marine subjects which included

 a depiction of the lighthouse of Porto, after which the baths are named

 Travellers who entered Ostia at Porta Laurentina initially found a series of temples and other religious buildings, but as soon as they entered Cardo Maximus they felt they were in a more lively setting.
 A rather large bath establishment stood opposite the shops of the mill/bakery.
 It is dated early IInd century AD, a period during which many parts of Ostia were redesigned, mainly at the initiative of Emperors Trajan and Hadrian.

-* Zeus fell in love with Europe, a beautiful girl who lived in Phoenician Tyre; she used to walk by the seashore and there he met Zeus disguised as a snow-white bull with great dewlaps and small gem-like horns.
-Europe was struck by his beauty and began to play with him; eventually she climbed on his shoulders.
+* Zeus fell in love with Europa, a beautiful girl who lived in Phoenician Tyre; she used to walk by the seashore and there he met Zeus disguised as a snow-white bull with great dewlaps and small gem-like horns.
+Europa was struck by his beauty and began to play with him; eventually she climbed on his shoulders.
 Suddenly he swam away with her.
 Abridged excerpt from Robert Graves - The Greek Myths - 1955 - Collins.

 Most of the buildings of Ostia were the outcome of large real estate investments.
 Caseggiato dell'Ercole (thus named after a small relief portraying the hero) was made up of a series of buildings around an inner courtyard.
 That on Cardo Maximus had a line of shops and a long portico which sheltered prospective customers from rain.
 Apartments on the upper storey had direct access to the street.
 The whole fašade had a brick and marble decoration.